jrhut/elasticsearch-extract/README.md

 When the module is run in terminal it will take some query parameters and output a csv containing the query response.

+NOTE: You must have atleast one query term, --search, --exists or --match_all.

 ```
 python -m esextract --help
 ```